ajsmith607/memills/content/family-of-edward-hallock-mills/topics/corfu.md

 The Congregationalist Church was active in Corfu from 1810-1830s.
 It never had its own building.
 It spent a few years as part of the Presbyterian Church,  then ceased to exist.
 </blockquote>
 <figcaption>
-— <cite>May 20, 2021, personal correspondence with Allan Starkweather, Corfu Village Historian.</cite>
+— <cite>May 20, 2021, Allan Starkweather, personal correspondence.</cite>
 </figcaption>
 </figure>